MeatGrader Quality Guide

 Fresh beef should be bright cherry-red.
 Color indicates freshness and proper handling.

 Brown or gray coloring may indicate age or improper storage.
-Does not affect grade but affects consumer appeal.
+It does not change the marbling read, but it signals freshness and shapes overall appeal.

 Fat Color & Quality